 A CWMBRAN engineering apprentice spent three weeks in Helsinki at a metal fabrication company Konepaja.

-Twenty-nine year old apprentice, Ryan Broadrick, from Cwmbran and two other Coleg Gwen trainees, Craig Marshall and Dean Preston, went to gain practical experience of the engineering industry in the Finnish capital.
+Twenty-nine year old apprentice, Ryan Broadrick, from Cwmbran and two other Coleg Gwen trainees, Craig Marshall and Dean Preston, went to gain practical experience of the engineering industry in

 The trainees spend one day a week at college and the rest putting their fabrication and welding skills to work at Mabey Bridge, Chepstow, but this was a chance for them to develop further.